OmarDirah/SENDHELP/README.md

 Open House Visitor #1
 >“We have to do a lot of cybersecurity training at work.
 This would be much more fun and enjoyable”

+Open House Visitor #3
+>"ARI melds the fun of gaming with the difficult concepts of cybersecurity.
+Its a successful crossover of both industries"

 Beta Tester #8
 >“I thought it was real good for learning about cyber security!”